department-of-veterans-affairs/vetservices-lib-filemanager/README.md

 This repository contains the VetServices Library project for FileManagement

-# Overview - VetServices Partner ClaimManagement
+# Overview - VetServices Library FileManagement

 This project is a component JAR used to validate and process files (e.g. for conversion to PDF, etc).
 Include it in your project dependencies.